-Now that you have explored each level, here are some coaching questions to finish:
+Now that you have explored each level, here are some coaching questions to finish: • What types of qualification have you ruled out?

-- What types of qualification have you ruled out? - What approaches to completing a qualification will suit you best? - What do you want to have happen? - What is your deadline for choosing the right qualification? - Who can help you? - What is the first step?
+- What approaches to completing a qualification will suit you best? - What do you want - to have happen? • What is your deadline for - What is your deadline for choosing the right qualification? - Who can help you?What is the first step?